How to Stop The Victim Mentality and Set Yourself Free

 Most of what happens to us, whether deemed good or bad, is done to provoke healing.
 If you can find a way to scope out and look at your life on a broader scale, you may find that some of your toughest situations and challenges are what have catapulted you forward the most and made you who you are today.
 If you take a pessimistic view of what happened to you and choose to look at it or another person who has harmed you as an evil bully, who has all power over you, of course, you're going to feel dismembered, hopeless, angry, enraged.
 There's no going back to change what has happened to you.
 The only way is forwards.
 We cannot dwell and ruminate on why this person has harmed you and how much they hurt you, and poor me, why me, my life is so terrible.
 Sitting in a room alone feeling sorry for yourself on repeat isn't going to get you moving forwards.
 We have to be honest with ourselves and ask some tough questions.
 In what ways did you contribute to the conflict at hand?
 Let's say, for example, we have an empath in a relationship with a narcissist.
 We cannot blame the narcissist fully for the abuse that's being done to the empath.
 The empath has weak boundaries, and their toxic trait is people pleasing.
 It's an easy way out to think that the narcissist is the bad one, and of course, they have the ability to manipulate.
 However, the empath needs to work on their self-worth, not using what they give to others as a persuasion technique to obtain love.

 Victimhood often exists when it comes to betrayals in relationships.
 It's an easy way out to blame the person who has betrayed the other, cheated, and lied.
-A more complex and uncomfortable way to look at a betrayal is the person who has been betrayed and ask to ask how they played into it.
+A more complex and uncomfortable way to look at a betrayal is the person who has been betrayed to ask how they played into it.
 Did they ignore their partner's requests for intimacy?
 Were they working too much?
 Did they ignore the signs of the relationship failing?
 Or maybe they didn't listen to their intuition and refused to acknowledge the red flags starting the relationship.

 We are not victims of the circumstances that we voluntarily participate in.
 We live in an abundant world full of choices, billions of people, and opportunities.
 If you find yourself in a situation where you are playing the victim and you feel helpless, remember that you are choosing this situation.
 You can walk away at any point and time or get creative and find a way to protect your peace.
 You may come to the realization that you don't want to leave this negative situation, and that's where you get to the real meat of your shadow work.
 In some form or fashion, that negative situation is serving you, and you are choosing it, so why complain?